Shivamkanse2104/Infosys-milestone/README.md

 Tejaswi can you change the template of the ppt. because i think its too simple when compared with other teams.
 Matter is fine.

 ok fine

+guys anyone give me oue problem statement..because i want to do the documentation